mlbench/mlbench-docs/tutorials.rst

     :align: center

+.. _cmdline-tutorial:

 Using the MLBench Command-Line Interface
 -----------------------------------------

 In this tutorial we'll introduce the CLI and show you how easy it is to get it up and running.

 **Please beware any costs that might be incurred by running this tutorial on the Google cloud.
 Usually costs should only be on the order of 5-10USD.
-We don't take any responsibility costs incurred**
+We don't take any responsibility for the costs incurred**

 Install the `mlbench-core <https://github.com/mlbench/mlbench-core/tree/master>`_ python package by running: